 Since the introduction of the Freedom Camping Act 2011 there is a perception among many people that camping is allowed as of right in any public place.
 This has led to an increase in freedom camping and has caused issues in many places throughout the country.
 The Freedom Camping Act 2011 does not apply to reserves.
 Section 10 of the Freedom Camping Act 2011 allows freedom camping "in any local authority area unless (a) it is restricted or prohibited in accordance with a bylaw made under section 11; or (b) under any other enactment".
-Council has not at this stage adopted a freedom camping bylaw.
-Section 10(b) of the Freedom Camping Act however applies to reserves as their use is regulated by another enactment, namely the Reserves Act 1977.
-Section 44 of the Reserves Act prohibits camping at reserves except in designated camping grounds and areas that provided for by a reserve management plans.
+Section 10(b) of the Freedom Camping Act 2011 applies to reserves as their use is regulated by another enactment, namely the Reserves Act 1977.
+Section 44 of the Reserves Act prohibits camping at reserves except in designated camping grounds and areas that are provided for by a reserve management plans.
+Council adopted a Freedom Camping Bylaw in 2023.
+When consulting on the proposed bylaw, Council also consulted on amending reserve management plans in order to align with the bylaw.